emmalou4/projecttodolist/README.md

 # The To Do List
 The To Do List was inspired by my love to make lists.
 I love making lists but sometimes it's hard for me to remember to go back back to the list and modify or "delete" things that I have completed throughout the day.
-This app allows to you modify and delete the items on your list as you go through one handy web app.
+This app allows to you modify and delete the items on your list as you go through on one handy web app.

 ## Technologies Used
 JavaScript